landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 Don't use Unreal's built-in C++ class wizard, it tries to compile and load the new class "live".
-There's a setting to disable this, but the editor needs to be closed in order to compile the new class safely anyway.
-Use an "add Unreal class" feature from your IDE instead.
+The editor needs to be closed in order to compile the new class safely anyway, use an "add Unreal class" feature from your IDE instead.
 [This section](#development-environment) has a few suggestions for both paid and free addons with such functionality, in case you scrolled past it.
 Ultimately, you're just creating two text files and compiling; anything will do.